rezaarezvan/AFA-Benchmark/README.md

 ### Evaluation

 One of the main feature of **AFABench** is the consistent evaluation.
 The same evaluation script is used for all methods.
 To evaluate your method, either add the name of your method artifact to one of the files in `conf/eval/lists/` or create a new file.
-To evaluate the two methods we just trained, we can create the file
+To evaluate the two methods and classifier we just trained, we can create the file
 ```yaml
 cube:
   split1: